home

 current/forthcoming #artistssupportpledge

-FEMINIST PERFORMATIVE ARCHITECTURES: making place in & with public space.
+FEMINIST PERFORMATIVE ARCHITECTURES: making place in & with public space

-Helen Stratford is a socially engaged artist and architect, writer, educator & researcher with a PhD in Performative Architectures from the University of Sheffield, UK (2021).
+Helen Stratford is a socially engaged artist-architect, writer & researcher with a PhD in Performative Architectures from Sheffield University.
 Developed through her inter-disciplinary practice, embracing performance, art, architecture, ethnography & civic action, her thesis expands performativity, placemaking & participation.
-Recent publications:
+Recent publications: A Day with A Duck & Collective Performing Informed by her experience of chronic pain, she is currently exploring crip time (en)counters with public space.

-Seats at the Table London Festival of Architecture 2023
+RESTING CONVERSATIONS : London Festival of Architecture 2023

 A space designed with Raquel Meseguer Zafe that hosts quotes from people living with invisible disabilities & chronic illnesses, alongside gentle instructions that invite people to pause, rest & lie down.